The GMC says doctors may practise medicine in accordance with their beliefs, provided the following criteria are fulfilled.

 - You must also tell them about their right to see another doctor, and give them enough information to exercise this right.

-- You mustn't imply or express disapproval of the patient's lifestyle, choices or beliefs.
+- You must not imply or express disapproval of the patient's lifestyle, choices or beliefs.

 - If it is not practical for the patient to arrange to see another doctor, you must make sure arrangements are made for another suitably qualified doctor to take over your role.